Ghands/Kaya/README.md

 If tag `switch_window` exists in this action, Kaya will jump to the window whose name equals to the value after executing other steps.

-Now, we can understand the listed DBDL code:
+Now, we can understand the listed setting:
 1. The submitted transactions are "Buy Snail" and None.
 2. In action "Buy Snail", perform the first action.
    1. Find a element whose class name is "card-deck"